 You will be quick to notice that I have several cameras.
 On any given shoot I have my X-T1 over one shoulder and the X-E2 over the another.
 Why is that?
 You can read all about it here: Two Cameras vs One

 This is a small, light weight and very serious camera.
 Don’t let the size fool you, this is no toy!
-The Fujifilm X-T1 Mirrorless Digital Camera features a 16.3 megapixel APS-C X-Trans CMOS II sensor and an EXR Processor II to produce high-resolution imagery with an expandable sensitivity range from ISO 100-51200 as well as a top continuous shooting rate of 8 fps.
+The Fujifilm X-T1 Mirrorless Digital Camera features a 24.3 millions pixels (APS-C) X-Trans to produce high-resolution imagery with an expandable sensitivity range from ISO up to 51200Standard Output Sensitivity : AUTO1 / AUTO2 / AUTO3(up to ISO12800) / ISO200 to 12800(1/3 step) Extended output sensitivity : ISO100 / 125*3 / 160*3 /25600 / 51200 as well as a top continuous shooting rate of 14 fps (in electronic shutter mode).
 Fujifilm’s proprietary X-Trans sensor uses a unique randomized pixel array in order to avoid the use of a resolution-reducing optical low-pass filter, therefore providing images with the utmost sharpness and clarity.
 This imaging system is benefited by the Intelligent Hybrid AF system, which uses both contrast- and phase-detection methods to acquire focus quickly and accurately.
 Enhanced manual focusing capabilities are also a result of these technologies; Digital Split Image and Focus Highlight Peaking are two methods for quickly and precisely determining focus using intelligent focusing aids for improved control and optimized efficiency.

 I have really grown to love this little camera.
-In many ways it has brought the joy of photography back to me.
+First it was the X-Pro1 and now the X-Pro2.
+In many ways these cameras have brought the joy of photography back to me.
 I love the layout of the camera, from the aperture ring on the lens to the analog shutter speed dial on the top of the body.
-It has its quirks, and it is these quirks that keep me from using only the X-Pro1.
-But over all, this is my camera of choice.
-I have added the Really Right Stuff BXPro1 Set: Base + LPlate + Grip.
+It features a 24.3MP X-Trans CMOS III sensor and a focal plane shutter with a top speed of 1/8000 sec. and flash sync up to 1/250 sec.
+It has its quirks, and it is these quirks that keep me from using only the X-Pro2.
+Like it does not have a flip up display screen on the back.
+But over all, I love this camera.
+I have added a Chinese LPlate + Grip “Fittest FLF-XPRO2.”

 This is a camera that started it all.
 This is what started the mirrorless camera revolution.
 Oh sure, there were mirrorless cameras before this one, but this is the one that got me excited.
 It was the first camera in the Fujifilm X-series.
 It introduced the aperture ring back on the lens where many people say it’s supposed to be, and put the shutter speed dial back up on top of the camera.
 Additionally, many people say this feature is what brought fun back into photography.
 With the 23 mm lens on its APS-C cropped sensor it became an instant hit with street photographers.
 Fujifilm has since come out with a X100s– a faster and more accurately focusing update.
 This comes with me as a backup, and every time I go to dinner it’s on my shoulder.